-Since beginning this 52 Weeks to Change Everything series, we’ve been working through my recommended foods to attempt to consume every day.
+Since beginning this 12 Steps to Change Everything, we’ve been working through my recommended foods to attempt to consume every day.
 These recommendations are outlined on our free Real Food Cheat Sheet printable.

 We’re almost done with the daily list!